 Summer sneaks up on us fast — sometimes too fast for the health and safety of our pets.
-So here from the experts at American Humane are a few pet safety tips for the hotter months of the year.
+Experts at American Humane suggest a few pet safety tips for the hotter months of the year.

 A pet in a closed vehicle is not cool.
 Nearly everyone knows that leaving a pet in a closed vehicle on a 100-degree day is dangerous.
 However, it is the pleasant days of spring and early summer that can actually be the most dangerous for pets left in vehicles.
 Many people forget that pets are affected by heat much more quickly than humans are, and that leaving a pet in a car for “just a minute” can have a deadly outcome.
 Remember that cars heat up fast — even with the windows cracked!